smaurice101/readthedocs/docs/source/tmlbuilds.rst

 .. list-table::

    * - **PROCESS STEPS**
-     - **Explanation**
    * - **Process Step 0:** :ref:`STEP 0.
 Go into **tml-airflow** folder`

-     - Start the TSS container (:ref:`TSS Docker Run Command`) and go into the TSS Code Editor: :ref:`TSS Code Editor`.
+       Start the TSS container (:ref:`TSS Docker Run Command`) and go into the TSS Code Editor: :ref:`TSS Code Editor`.
    * - **Process Step 1:** :ref:`STEP 1. **Click the file: CREATETMLPROJECT.txt**`

-     - You must choose a name for your TML project.
+       You must choose a name for your TML project.
 No spaces, or special characaters, just text.

        NOTE: Four characters from your READTHEDOCS token will be automatically appended to your project name.
    * - **Process Step 2:** :ref:`STEP 2.
 Click the folder: **myawesometmlproject-3f10**`

-     - You must choose a name for your TML project.
+       You must choose a name for your TML project.
 No spaces, or special characaters, just text.

        NOTE: We are just using **myawesometmlproject** as an example.
 Youc an choose any name you want.
    * - **Process Step 3:** :ref:`STEP 3.
 Make Parameter Modifications to Your Project's TML DAGs`

-     - Simply update the parameters to your TML DAGs.  **You do not need to write any code**.
+       Simply update the parameters to your TML DAGs.  **You do not need to write any code**.
    * - **Process Step 4:** :ref:`STEP 4.
 Choose the Solution Template You Want to Run`

-     - You must select a solution template.
+       You must select a solution template.
 These templates build and run the entire end-end

        TML solution and make modifications to your TML DAGs.
    * - **Process Step 5:** :ref:`STEP 5.
 Run Your Solution`

+       You can now run your solution.
+   * - **Process Step 6:** :ref:`STEP 6: Go To the Solution Documentation`

-     - You can now run your solution.
+       You can now run your solution.
+   * - **Process Step 7:** :ref:`STEP 7: Your Solution Docker Run Command`

+       You can now run your solution container.
+   * - **Process Step 8:** :ref:`STEP 8: Stream Your Solution Dashboard`

+       Stream your real-time dashboard.
+   * - **Process Step 9:** :ref:`STEP 9: TML Solution Built in Less than 2 Minutes`

+       Congratulations!
+You just built a real-time solution in less than 2 minutes

 STEP 0.
 Go into **tml-airflow** folder
 ----------------------------------